Become a school superintendent for the 21st century.

 A Solid Foundation

-Classes for the educational leadership degrees are held on Saturdays on our Wingate University – Ballantyne campus and at Richmond Senior High School as well.
+Classes for the educational leadership degrees are held on Saturdays at our Wingate University – Ballantyne campus and at Richmond Senior High School in Rockingham, NC, as well.
 We’ve designed our program with you in mind; we know you’re busy during the week working in our public schools.

 Students have the option of attending all of their classes at our Ballantyne location, or they may choose to attend spring and fall classes in Richmond and summer and their final year of classes in Ballantyne.